Tokyo Filmex: History

-The festival's main events have been held at Yurakucho, Tokyo in late November annually, consists of the Competition Program, Special screening Program and Filmmakers in focus Program.
+The festival's main events have been held annually at Yurakucho, Tokyo in late November.
+These events consist of the Competition Program, Special screening Program and Filmmakers in focus Program.
 Alongside the competition program for young emerging Asian filmmakers and other screening programs, stage appearances by actors and symposiums are also planned to discover the masterworks of independent filmmakers from around the world.

 In 2018, Office Kitano was restructured after Kitano announced in March that he was quitting to go independent.
-As representing Kitano brought in a large proportion of Office Kitano’s revenue, the company has now scaled back production and is no longer in a position to fund TOKYO FILMeX.
+As representing Kitano brought in a large proportion of Office Kitano's revenue, the company has now scaled back production and is no longer in a position to fund TOKYO FILMeX.
 Kinoshita Group has stepped in to take over the management role and part-finance the event, which also receives funding from government and sponsorship deals.